EireFriend/CitrusShell/README.md

     *   **Quoting**: Handles single (`'`) and double (`"`) quotes.
 Variable expansion functions inside double quotes but is ignored inside single quotes.
 *   **Command Line Editing**: Integrates with GNU readline for command history and tab completion.
 It currently utilizes readline's built in filename completion, though command and variable completion are not yet implemented.
 *   **Dynamic Prompt**: Features a custom prompt formatted as `username-citrus [folder] $` (or `#` if running as the root user).
-*   **Signal Handling**: The shell ignores `SIGINT`, `SIGTSTP`, and `SIGTTOU` so it survives user interrupts and terminal-control signals, while restoring default behavior in child processes so they can still be interrupted and suspended normally.
+*   **Signal Handling**: The shell ignores `SIGINT`, `SIGTSTP`, and `SIGTTOU` so it survives user interrupts and terminal control signals, while restoring default behavior in child processes so they can still be interrupted and suspended normally.
-*   **Terminal Recovery**: Automatically restores sane terminal settings after a foreground job exits or stops, and ensures the next prompt always starts on a clean line even if the previous command's output didn't end with a newline.
+*   **Terminal Recovery**: Restores terminal settings after a foreground job exits or stops, and ensures the next prompt always starts on a clean line even if the previous command's output didn't end with a newline.

 ---